kalebamartiny/2026-AIAA-Space-Competition-HEIMDALL/README.md

-MATLAB scripts created by the Illinois Institute of Technology Scarlet Cows for HEIMDALL in response to the AIAA 2026 Heliophysics Science Observer & Communication Platform request for proposal.
+MATLAB scripts and Ansys STK files created by the Illinois Institute of Technology Scarlet Cows for HEIMDALL in response to the AIAA 2026 Heliophysics Science Observer & Communication Platform request for proposal.